openplayuk/form-temp/readme.md

 <?= $builder->token(); ?>
 ```

-<a href="#data-binding"></a>
+<a href="#model-binding"></a>
-## Data Binding
+## Model Binding

-Sometimes you might have a form where all of the fields match properties on some sort of object or array in your system, and you want the user to be able to edit that data.
-Data binding makes this really easy by allowing you to bind an object or array to your form that will be used to automatically provide all of the default values for your fields.
+Sometimes you might have a form where all of the fields match properties on some sort of object in your system, and you want the user to be able to edit those properties.
+Model binding makes this really easy by allowing you to bind a model to your form that will be used to automatically provide all of the default values for your fields.

 ```php
 $model->first_name = "John";